One of the most

 Arts and meditation center for unleashing the joy of playing and creativity!

 More than 25 beautiful islands with white sand beaches

-Cluster of extraordinary waterfalls in which you can swim
+5 extraordinary waterfalls and pounds in which you can swim

 Trekking paths with amazing view points and wildlife